 PUBLIC CHARTER SCHOOLS

 33-5209B. charter renewals.
 (1) A charter may be renewed for successive five (5) year terms of duration.
-An authorized chartering entity may grant renewal with specific, written conditions for necessary improvements to a public charter school.
-Any such specific, written conditions shall state the date by which the conditions must be met.
+An authorized chartering entity may grant renewal with specific written conditions for necessary improvements to a public charter school.
+Any such specific written conditions shall state the date by which the conditions must be met.

-(2) Following the initial three (3) year term, an authorized chartering entity may nonrenew or grant renewal for an additional five (5) years, based upon the performance of the public charter school on the performance indicators, measures and metrics contained in the performance certificate.
+(2) Following the initial three (3) year term, an authorized chartering entity may nonrenew or grant renewal for an additional five (5) years, based on the performance of the public charter school on the performance indicators, measures and metrics contained in the performance certificate.
 Subsequent renewals shall be for a term of five (5) years.

 (3) No later than November 15, the authorized chartering entity shall issue a public charter school performance report and charter renewal application guidance to any charter holder with a public charter school whose charter will expire the following year.
-The performance report shall summarize the public charter school’s performance record to date, based upon the data required by this chapter and the performance certificate, and shall provide notice of any weaknesses or concerns determined by the authorized chartering entity concerning the public charter school that may jeopardize its position in seeking renewal, if not timely rectified.
+The performance report shall summarize the public charter school’s performance record to date, based on the data required by this chapter and the performance certificate, and shall provide notice of any weaknesses or concerns determined by the authorized chartering entity concerning the public charter school that may jeopardize its position in seeking renewal, if not timely rectified.
 The charter holder shall have thirty (30) days to respond to the performance report and submit any corrections or clarifications for the report.

 (4) The renewal application guidance shall, at a minimum, provide an opportunity for the charter holder to: